romainbou/markdown-splitter/README.md

 # Markdown Splitter

-Utiliy tool to split a Markdown file into chunks following annotations
+Utility tool to split a Markdown file into chunks following annotations

 ## Annotation syntax